6 Tips to Survive the Japanese Summer

 Refresh yourself using refreshing sprays or wipes

-If in winter we have kairo (カイロ) or heat patches, in summer we could not miss wipes or refreshing products.
+If in winter we have kairo (カイロ) or heat patches, in summer we couldn’t miss wipes or refreshing products.
 The most common are sprays to apply to the skin or refreshing wet wipes.
 In addition to clean up a little and wipe off sweat, these wipes generate a great feeling of freshness after use (they usually have things like mint or lemon, which further enhance that feeling of freshness).
-They are easily available in any drugstore, konbini or supermarket, and they sell from large to small packages, designed to be easily carried in your bag or backpack.
+They are easily available in any drugstore, convenience stores or supermarket, and they sell from large to small packages, designed to be easily carried in your bag or backpack.
 One of the best known and easy to find are the “Ice Type” products from the Gatsby brand.

 Buy it Now ▶ Gatsby Ice-Type Deodorant Body Wipes